Many North American birds bear names with racist roots. That's beginning to change

-(CNN)As the US continues to reassesses its relationship to racism, offensive sports team and and school names have changed.
+(CNN)As the US continues to reassess its relationship to racism, offensive sports team and school names have changed.
 Up next?
 Bird names.

 Bird Names for Birds is a grassroots initiative aiming to change eponymous common names of birds, specifically in North America, arguing that many have been named after problematic people.